KxSystems/docs/docs/ref/progressors.md

 ```

-## Unary maps
+## Unary iterables

 Syntax: `(m\)x`, `(m/)x`  unary application
 Syntax: `x m\y`, `x m/y`  binary application

-The extension of a progressor and a unary map is ambivalent.
+The function derived by a progressor and a unary iterable is variadic.
 The result of the first evaluation is the right argument.

-!!! note "The map is evaluated on the entire right argument, not on items of it."
+!!! note "The iterable is evaluated on the entire right argument, not on items of it."

 The number of evaluations the extension performs is determined (when applied as a binary) by its left argument, or (when applied as a unary) by convergence.